 The outcome of the conversations may be that we give you specific advice about doing an online self-test for your playing behaviour, make use of a tool such as the budget keeper or give you specific information about where you can go for more professional help.
 In addition, you can agree with yourself to adjust your playing behaviour or visit our branches temporarily less often.
 You can also request a denial of access for a certain period of time.
 It is also possible to register in the Central Register Exclusion Games of Chance (CRUKS) where you can exclude yourself for a minimum of six months from all games of chance in the Netherlands.
 We prefer to decide on the application of interventions together with you, but if it is necessary from our duty of care, we can also impose a measure.
 We intervene lightly where possible, and more heavily where necessary.

 Do you want to apply for a denial of access to our branch?
 This can be done at any Queens Casino branch.
 You must submit the request in person.
 Please note that you must be able to show a valid ID.
 This will enable us to process your request in our system.

 We do not wish to deliberately target certain groups of people with advertisements for our games of chance.
 Our advertising will not be intentionally directed to you if you:

-- have or have had a gambling addiction, or;
+- Have or had a gambling addiction, or;

 Of course, to the extent that we can reasonably know and exclude in a feasible way.